Lee J. Carter: 2020 presidential election

 Carter endorsed Bernie Sanders for president in 2020, and co-chaired his Virginia campaign.

 Personal life

 Carter has been married and divorced three times.
 He has a daughter with his second wife.
 In October 2018, to get ahead of any potential attempts at "personal smears", Carter admitted making "homophobic, transphobic, sometimes sexist or racially insensitive" comments online as a teenager.

 On July 2, 2021, Carter's longtime partner Violet Rae announced their engagement on Twitter.

 While serving as a Virginia delegate, Carter also worked as a Lyft driver.
+He is a Unitarian Universalist.

 Carter is autistic, and has expressed positions belonging to the Autism Rights Movement.

-On July 10, 2024, Carter began posting a series of introspective tweets about his gender, and his realization of being gender non-binary.
-Five days later, Carter announced he was stepping away from public life following allegations of sexual misconduct.